Tom Brady has a coach—Todd Bowles of the Bucs.

-This step-by-step approach, best practices approach is really a whole system of growth that you implement one project at time.
+This step-by-step, best practices approach is really a whole system of growth that you implement one project at a time.

-And from the first project you complete to the day you graduate from our FA practice management consulting; you will see a steady rate of growth.
+And from the first project you complete to the day you graduate from our success coaching program, you will see a steady rate of growth.
 Because our system is built upon what works.
 And our coaches hold you accountable for putting each piece in place.

 “I have to tell you, all this activity is great.
 The other times I have worked this hard, while on a hiatus from this business or not, it just has felt wearing.
 Now, with the activity we have going I feel lighter.
 I feel like things are clicking along great.
 I tell people all the time if you can do the work on the front end of this business there is no reason to not be successful.
 That front end work is where your coaching has helped.
 Even when the idea may not have been given directly from your coaching, it is your coaching and thought processes and ideas that has helped me expand my thought process and get all of this moving along.
 I really appreciate your coaching and help in all of this.”